 During every workshop, at some point, I would hear, “Let’s get the male perspective!”
 As sure as the day is long, it was inevitable that I would have to speak in every workshop I attended.
 This did show me one thing, though: As a young male in early childhood education, my input is valuable, even to those who have been in the classroom for years.
 I didn’t realize just how rare it is for these professionals to see a man in this setting.
 In fact, as I learned in a later workshop, only 2.5 percent of all early childhood caregivers and educators are male.
 This is when I realized, whether I like it or not, I was overwhelmingly among the minority in this environment.

 In addition to attending workshops, I also had the opportunity to host an information table for Niagara University, where I talked with people about how amazing the university is and how much I love it, so much so that four years wasn't enough and I am back for my master's.
 Once again, when people asked me what I am studying, I would tell them I am pursuing an M.A. in early childhood and special education, birth-grade 2, and the response was always the same: jaw dropping to the floor and… “That’s amazing, we need more men like you!”

-When the two-day experience was over, I had emerged a changed man (and I am not just being cliche).
-I went in not knowing what to expect and knowing absolutely no one except Dr. Mary Ellen Bardsley, and I left having attended six workshops, creating 10 new friendships and learning more than I ever thought I would.
+When the two-day experience was over, I had emerged a changed man (and I am not just being cliché).
+I went in not knowing what to expect and knowing absolutely no one except Dr. Mary Ellen Bardsley, and I left having attended six workshops, created 10 new friendships and learned more than I ever thought I would.
 This conference not only taught me a lot about the field of early childhood education, but it has also shown me what unique opportunities I will have as a male in this field.